prayashsharma/BootstrapEditableTable/README.md

 # BootstrapEditableTable
-This project demonstrates how to make a data table column editable and submit all rows to the server for update.
+This project demonstrates how to make a data table column editable and submit all/updated rows to the server for update.

 It uses the following: